Edujugon/PushNotification/readme.md

 > Only for gcm and fcm

-`setApiKey` method sets the API Key of your App, which you pass the name through parameter as string.
+`setApiKey` method sets the API Key of your App, which you pass the key through parameter as string.

 **Syntax**